 Good People Have Good Sex: Costigan is a love machine.
 Sullivan, meanwhile, seems to have issues with erectile dysfunction.
 Guess which one is the hero.
 Averted by Costello, however, who has an active sex life (even at his old age) despite being a far from exemplary individual.

-Leonardo DiCaprio is explained within the story that he faked his accent based on the social situation.
+For Leonardo DiCaprio, it is explained within the story that Costigan faked his accent based on the social situation.

-On a point of interest, Mark Wahlberg and Matt Damon don't have this problem, because they're actually from the Boston area.
-Wahlberg specifically is even from a working class background who had a few run-ins with the cops as a teenager... making this Truth in Television.
+On a point of interest, Mark Wahlberg and Matt Damon don't have to deal with this problem, because they're native Bostonians.
+Wahlberg specifically is even of a working class background, and Dignam's behavior is based on that of the cops who arrested Marky Mark many times as a teenager... making this Truth in Television.

 Politically Incorrect Villain: Costello mentions a distaste for "niggers" in his opening monologue.
 While it is shown to have historical significance this racism fails to show up in any significant way within the plot - it is only used to establish, mere seconds into the movie, that this guy is not a good man.

 He's also pretty equal-opportunity non-PC.
-He throws around "ginny" all the time (a derogatory term for Italians) and calls his Chinese contacts "Chinamen" and "chinks".
+He throws around "guinea" (a very derogatory term for Italians) all the time and calls his Chinese contacts "Chinamen" and "chinks".

 Pretty Little Head Shots: Averted as most people in this movie die from getting shot in the head, and it's never pretty.
 It's also defied in the opening montage at the academy, as the instructor details for his cadets the effects that their hollow point ammunition would have on a human skull.